Car brand reviews

-German prestige car brand BMW makes more than just luxury saloons: it builds hatchbacks and hybrids too.
-Is it worthy of your attention?
+BMW is a prestigious German car brand that makes more than just luxury saloons: it builds hatchbacks, SUVs and hybrids, too.
+Is BMW worthy of your attention?

 BMW is one of the world's best-known makers of prestige cars, whose models have a reputation for focusing on the driver's enjoyment behind the wheel.

-For a prestige brand, BMW claims a relatively low CO2 emissions average, helped by its EfficientDynamics programme, which boosts fuel economy.
-It's also embraced electric cars with the i3, as well as hybrid models such as the 330e.
-For years, BMW has chosen to make its car rear-wheel drive to keep its cars dynamically sharp, but it now makes front-wheel drive cars, too, because they free up extra interior space.
+For years, BMW has chosen to make its cars rear-wheel drive to keep them dynamically sharp.
+But it now makes front-wheel drive cars, too, because they free up extra interior space.

-To see how all the BMW cars we've tested scored head straight to our BMW car reviews.
+To see how all BMW cars we've tested score, head straight to our BMW car reviews.